slatedocs/slate/source/index.html.md

 String password = "password"; //The user's password sfs.refreshUserKeyring(password);
 ```
-To refresh all the keys of one user, use the refreshUserKeyring method of
+To refresh all the keys of one user, use the `refreshUserKeyring` method of
-SearchableFileSystem.
+`SearchableFileSystem`.
 An `AuthenticationException` is thrown if the user's password is incorrect.

 > Refresh group keyring